East Ridgley

-East Ridgley is a rural locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania.
+East Ridgley is a rural locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania, Australia.
 The locality is about 18 km south of the town of Burnie.
 The 2016 census recorded a population of 103 for the state suburb of East Ridgley.

 History

 East Ridgley is a confirmed locality.

 It is believed that the name “Ridgley” was conferred by surveyor Henry Hellyer in the 1820s.

 Geography

 The Emu River forms the eastern boundary.
 The Pet River, a tributary of the Emu, forms most of the western boundary.

 Road infrastructure

 Route B18 (Ridgley Highway) passes to the north-west.
 From there, Circular Road provides access to the locality.